 - 1. The following areas shown on map 5 and on the Policies Map are designated as Local Green Spaces: - a.
 Newton Green village playing field and play spaces - b.
 Newton Green Golf Course / common land - c.
 Newton allotments - d.
 All Saints Church churchyard - 2.
-Proposals for development on a Local Green Space will only be permitted in very special circumstances or where the function or character of the local green space will clearly be enhanced.
+Development in the Local Green Spaces will be consistent with national policies for Green Belts.